numpy/numpy/doc/source/f2py/usage.rst

      functions.
 This feature enables using arbitrary C functions (defined in ``<includefile>``) in F2PY generated wrappers.

-     This option is deprecated.
-Use ``usercode`` statement to specify C code snippets directly in signature files
+     .. note:: This option is deprecated.
+Use ``usercode`` statement to specify C code snippets directly in signature files.

    ``--[no-]wrap-functions``